-55% of acute lymphoblastic leukaemia cases in the UK are in males, and 45% are in females.
+41% of acute lymphoblastic leukaemia cases in the UK are in females, and 59% are in males.

-- Data were provided by the Office for National Statistics on request, July 2017.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+- Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 About this data